thakyZ/node-tsgo-npm-release/README.md

 For issues related to TypeScript-Go itself, please file them in the [official repository](https://github.com/microsoft/typescript-go).

-For issues specific to this NPM package distribution, please file them in [package repository URL].
+For issues specific to this NPM package distribution, please file them in <https://github.com/rxliuli/tsgo-npm-release>.

 ## License

-TypeScript-Go is licensed under the MIT License - see the official repository for details.
+The TypeScript project is licensed under the [Apache License 2.0](https://github.com/microsoft/typescript-go/blob/main/LICENSE).